Ilé Malungo Capoeiragem

-Cosmos Capoeira, Founded by Mestre Russo in 1992.
+Mestre Russo in 1992,

 Ilé Malungo means, Ilê: House / Home from Yoruba language and Malungo: Comrade, companion of the ocean crossing Kikongo, Bantu language.
 The House of Comrades in Transit

-Uma Roda of Movements and Ancestral Echoes
+Uma Roda of movements

 Ilé Malungo means, Ilê: House / Home from Yoruba language and Malungo: Comrade, companion of the ocean crossing Kikongo, Bantu language.
 The House of Comrades in Transit

-Uma Roda of Movements and Ancestral Echoes
+Uma Roda of movements

-Ilê Malungo
+Ilê Malungo Capoeira Classes

-from 6:30pm to 8:30pm
+Every Thursday, from 6:30pm to 8:30pm

 Location: Pollokshields Community Centre,